AbdallahAbdelreheem/automl-streamlit-pycaret-app/README.md

 ## ⚠️ Performance Note

-Due to limited resources on **Streamlit Cloud**, the training process might be **slow or timeout** for large datasets.
+Due to limited resources on **Streamlit Cloud**, training may be **slow or timeout** for large datasets.

 💡 **Recommended:**
-Clone the repository and run the app locally in your virtual environment for best performance.
+Clone the repository and run the app locally in your virtual environment for optimal performance.

 ---

 ## 🛠 Tech Stack

-- Python 3.10
+- Python 3.10+
 - PyCaret 3.0.4
-- Streamlit 1.28
+- Streamlit 1.28+
 - Pandas, Scikit-learn, Matplotlib, Seaborn

 ---